How much will treatment cost?

-What is Follicular Unit Transplants (FUT)?
+Follicular Unit Transplants (FUT)

 When examined under a microscope, hair can be seen to grow in natural groupings that usually contain between one and four hairs.
 These natural groupings are called follicular units (FU’s).
 When donor hair is divided into grafts for transplantation, preservation of the integrity of these FU’s allows the hair to be transplanted in a way that maintains a very natural appearance.
 This is in stark contrast to the unacceptable appearance of historical hair transplants that paid no attention to FU groupings and simply inserted coarse plugs which could contain as many as 20-30 random hairs.

 The advantage of performing hair transplants using exclusively individual FU’s is that by mimicking nature, unparalleled naturalness can generally be achieved and even a small session can produce a stand-alone result that will continue to look natural, albeit thin, over the patient’s lifetime.